Version2beta/communitask/README.md

 1. Every interaction returns an HTTP status code and text that is descriptive of the result.
 2. Every successful POST returns a JSON document including the ID and URI of the record created.
 3. Every successful PUT returns the updated JSON document.
-4. Every successful DELETE returns a JSON document including the ID and URI of the record marked as deleted.
+4. DELETE should mark items for deletion by changing the item's status.
+Items that are DELETEd that already are marked for deletion should be removed from the database.
+Every successful DELETE returns a "202 Accepted" for a document that is not already marked for deletion, and a "204 No Content" for an item that is permanently deleted.